Nethrenial/awesome-dsa/README.md

 <h2>What is Awesome DSA?</h2>

-Awesome DSA provides classic **_Data Structures & Algorithms_** to use in any of your projects Currently provides,
+Awesome DSA provides classic **_Data Structures & Algorithms_** to use in any of your projects.
+It currently provides,

 - Data Structures